How a backroad discovery led to the arrest of Melodee Buzzard’s mother in the child’s ‘calculated’ killing

 “We have recovered a significant amount of evidence that clearly indicates that this heinous crime was committed by Ashlee Buzzard,” Brown announced after Buzzard’s Tuesday arrest.

 Buzzard was formally charged on Christmas Eve and is being held without bail.
-In a criminal complaint, prosecutors accused her of “lying in wait” to kill Melodee as the child was “particularly vulnerable.”
+In a criminal complaint, prosecutors accused her of “lying in wait” to kill Melodee as the child was “particularly vulnerable,” allegations the mother has denied.

 Though investigators believe the killing was planned before they embarked on the road trip, they have still not located a weapon or been able to pinpoint a motive.